-Why is a decision by a competent authority required when 126.96.36.199 specifies the standard to which they should comply?
-A possible reason for this is that the ADR now has 50 contracting Member States, including Tajikistan which is not a European State; not to mention that there are some North African contracting States.
+Why is a decision by a competent authority required when 18.104.22.168 specifies the standard to which they should comply?
+A possible reason for this is that the ADR now has over 50 contracting Member States, including Tajikistan and Nigeria which are not European countries; not to mention that there are some North African contracting States.
 These States would be under no obligation to recognise EN3 and may, indeed, have their own national standards which their Competent Authorities may wish to approve.
 Nevertheless, the two paragraphs may appear to be somewhat contradictory on this point.

 Instructions in Writing — use of fire extinguishers

-An important decision was taken during the debates which led to the development of the four-page generic instructions in writing for drivers (188.8.131.52 of ADR).
+An important decision was taken during the debates which led to the development of the four-page generic instructions in writing for drivers (22.214.171.124 of ADR).
 This was that drivers should not attempt to fight a fire in the load.
-This begs the question what is the purpose of the fire extinguishers and when should they be used?
-A tyre fire is a possibility but these are notoriously difficult to put out and may flare up again after all the fire extinguishers have been used up.

 Frequency of inspection — 12 months too long?

 The general understanding, based on recommendations in standards and based on best practice is that they should be inspected (or taken out of service) after 12 months have elapsed to “guarantee their functional safety”.
-I want to question this assumption.
-In my time, I carried out many spot checks on many fire extinguishers.
-I never cease to be amazed by the deterioration of many fire extinguishers, especially those mounted externally on vehicles.
 The containers in which they are held are often insufficiently watertight to stop ingress of water from road spray, etc.